kebhr/scratch3-tello/README.md

 3. Start the app.
 4. Activate Tello extension.

+**NOTE:**
-**NOTE:** If you are having trouble connecting to Tello, close the app, restart Tello and start the app again.
+- If you are having trouble connecting to Tello, close the app, restart Tello and start the app again.
-Connect to Tello before launching the app; if you connect to Tello after the app is launched, the extension will **not** be able to send commands to Tello.
+- Connect to Tello before launching the app.
+If you connect to Tello after the app is launched, the extension will **not** be able to send commands to Tello.

 ## Build
 ```bash